-See Chapter 6, "Selecting Addresses" and the System Administration Guide, Volume II for more information about SCSI address settings.
+See Chapter 6, "Selecting Addresses" and the System Administration Guide for more information about SCSI address settings.
 2. Check that the address switch for the disk drive has been correctly set.
 The first internal disk drive usually has jumper settings that were preset by the factory to SCSI target ID 3.
 If your system has a second internal disk drive, the factory usually sets the jumpers to SCSI target ID 1.
 External disk drives are usually preset to SCSI target ID 3.

-Note - Because the internal disk drive has been preset to SCSI target ID 3, you must change the default SCSI setting of your external disk drive to an unused target ID.
+Note - Because the internal disk drive has been preset to SCSI target ID 3 or 1 (SCSI target ID 0 and 1 for sun4u architectures), you must change the default SCSI setting of your external disk drive to an unused target ID.

-Each SCSI target ID determines the device address that the Solaris 2.5.1 operating environment assigns to the drive.
+Each SCSI target ID determines the device address that the Solaris operating environment assigns to the drive.